john-cd/rust_howto/bk/drafts/categories/asynchronous/index.md

 [![cat~asynchronous][cat~asynchronous~badge]][cat~asynchronous]{{hi:Asynchronous}}

-Crates to help you deal with events independently of the main program flow, using techniques like futures, promises, waiting, or eventing.
+Crates to deal with events independently of the main program flow, using techniques like futures, promises, waiting, or eventing.

 ## Useful Crates